What Happened to the “'Creative Class' Job Growth Engine” During the Recession and Recovery?

 One possible explanation for nonmetro creative class counties not matching their urban peers is the much more important role that natural amenities and scenic beauty traditionally played in location decisions of the rural creative class.
 The map below shows the majority of counties classified as creative are high natural-amenity counties.
 Nonmetro creative class counties not classified as amenity counties are typically the outer ring of counties in large metro area commuting sheds or State capitals, or they contain a large college or university population.
 The map below identifies the location of metro and nonmetro creative class counties and further breaks out nonmetro creative class counties by amenity status.

 Despite a record of natural amenities contributing to growth prior to the 2007/09 recession, this association has largely disappeared over the past 6 years.
 Returning to the typology of recession and recovery patterns, researchers found that nonmetro creative class amenity counties are least likely to be members of the resilient group relative to all other nonmetro counties.
 The comparison with creative class counties that are not amenity counties is particularly striking.
 The recession and recovery patterns of creative class counties that are not amenity counties are much closer to the metro creative class county patterns, possibly because many of these counties are part of metro commuting sheds.
 For the amenity creative class counties, the added human capital endowment provided by workers engaged in skilled, creative activities does not appear to have hastened job growth in recovery.

-Creative Class County Codes , USDA, Economic Research Service, December 2016
+Creative Class County Codes, by David McGranahan, USDA, Economic Research Service, September 2020

 “The Rural Growth Trifecta: Outdoor Amenities, Creative Class and Entrepreneurial Context”, in Journal of Economic Geography, Vol. 11, No. 3, May 2011